Richard Rohmer: Volunteer work

-He was twice chancellor of the University of Windsor, serving a total of 13 years.
+He was twice chancellor of the University of Windsor, serving from 1978 to 1989 and again from 1996 to 1997.
 In 1978, he negotiated the donation of Conrad Black's collection of Duplessis papers in exchange for an honorary degree.

 He was a charter member of his local (Don Mills) Civitan club, and he served as treasurer of the international organization.
 His position allowed him to meet U.S. President Dwight D. Eisenhower to present Civitan's World Citizenship Award.

 He was chairman of the 60th anniversary of D-Day celebrations that took place in the presence of the Queen of Canada at Juno Beach in Normandy on June 6, 2004.
-As ministerial advisor to the Minister of Veterans Affairs he took part in the planning, preparation and execution of the government's celebration of the 70th Anniversary of D-Day at Juno Beach, France, on June 6, 2014, and was similarly engaged in the plans for the in-Netherlands Canadian celebration of the 70th Anniversary of the Liberation of the Netherlands on May 5, 2015.
-He is now one of the very few surviving Canadian veterans of both of those Battles (Normandy and the Netherlands).
+As ministerial advisor to the Minister of Veterans Affairs, he took part in planning Canada's 70th anniversary D-Day commemoration in Normandy in 2014 and the 70th anniversary commemoration of the liberation of the Netherlands in 2015.

-He co-chaired the Ontario advisory committee that created the veterans' memorial unveiled on September 17, 2006 in front of the provincial legislature at Queen's Park, was chair of the Premier's Ceremonial Advisory Committee (2006-2014), and was a ten-year member of the advisory council of the Order of Ontario.
+He co-chaired the Ontario advisory committee that created the veterans' memorial unveiled on September 17, 2006 in front of the provincial legislature at Queen's Park, chaired the Premier's Ceremonial Advisory Committee, and served for ten years on the Advisory Council of the Order of Ontario.

-Rohmer currently holds the following honorary positions: honorary deputy commissioner of the Ontario Provincial Police; honorary chief of Toronto Paramedic Services; patron of the Toronto St. John's Ambulance (1978–2007), honorary fire chief of Collingwood, Ontario, and honorary chief of the Toronto Police Service.
-He is also the original honorary Chief of Paramedics in Ontario, and from 1978 until 2007 was patron of the Toronto division of St. John's Ambulance.
+Rohmer has held several honorary public-service positions, including honorary commissioner of the Ontario Provincial Police, honorary chief of Toronto Paramedic Services, patron of St. John Ambulance Toronto, honorary fire chief of Collingwood, Ontario, and honorary chief of the Toronto Police Service.
+The Ontario Association of Paramedic Chiefs described him as its first honorary chief.